International Bonds

 Above, you can see the implication of international fixed income to a US investor.
 These returns are hedged, resulting from the US Dollar wrecking ball.
 The Dollar is as strong as ever, a headwind to international bonds.

-And the best reason to invest in international bonds is that they are 52% of the bonds issued in the world this year.
+The best reason to invest in international bonds is that they are 52% of the bonds issued worldwide this year.
 US equity is more than global, but the opposite is true in bonds.

 This is the Callan Table of bond returns.
 For the equity Callan Table, read this.

 Which should you have, a Boglehead 3 fund portfolio or a Vanguard 4 fund portfolio?
-If the idea is simplicity, then after three asset classes, should you add international bonds as a fourth?
-I’d rather add small cap value, but you can’t go wrong either way.
+If the idea is simple, should you add international bonds as a fourth asset class after three asset classes?
+I’d rather add small-cap value, but you can’t go wrong.

 Posted in Retirement Income Planning and tagged .